Are you concerned about the pressures your teen is facing from social media?

 In addition to typical emotional, social, and developmental obstacles faced by teenagers, a busy life in New York City may present them with some additional worries.
 School environments can be challenging, competitive, and have high expectations.
 This can lead to increased social pressure to measure up to peers, difficulties fitting in, and tension in friendships when it comes time for standardized tests or admission to high school or college.
 There are also pressures to engage in multiple extracurricular activities while maintaining healthy relationships with friends and family.
 Difficulty managing these understandable challenges can result in symptoms of anxiety, depression, disordered eating, additional tension in relationships, and difficulties regulating emotions.

-Thankfully, we have many therapeutic tools available to help your teen learn new skills and strategies to manage their emotions, relationships, and behaviors.
+Thankfully, we have many Cognitive Behavioral Therapy (CBT) tools for your teen so they can learn new skills and strategies to manage their emotions, relationships, and behaviors.
 These can help them to become more productive and effective in managing their everyday stressors.
 This in turn can positively impact your home environment and interactions in the family.
 A trained therapist with experience working with teens can help guide you through this process and specify the treatment plan that will be the best fit for your family.

 Therapy For Your Teen Can Help Them Identify Goals, Provide Them With Structure, and Give Them A Toolbox They Can Use Anytime